Detox/core/spec.md

 * `COMMAND_FORWARD_INTRODUCTION` - is used by rendezvous node in order to ask introduction node to forward introduction to target node ("Discovery and connection to a friend" section below)
 * `COMMAND_GET_NODES_REQUEST` - is used to fetch up to 10 random nodes, queried node is aware of (not necessarily connected to, see "Selection of nodes for routing path creation" section below)
 * `COMMAND_GET_NODES_RESPONSE` - response for `COMMAND_GET_NODES_REQUEST` (see "Selection of nodes for routing path creation" section below)

+#### Data channel compression
+While most of data sent through data channel are encrypted and look random, data sent using `COMMAND_DHT` are in plaintext and generally quite homogeneous.
+They are also quite lengthy, which means that they don't fit into single data channel packet or even two of them.

+In order to improve data transfer efficiency, all of the data sent with `COMMAND_DHT` command are encrypted with zlib using dictionary.
+Dictionary is composed from last 5 pieces of data sent using `COMMAND_DHT` command concatenated together with most recent at the end.
+Compression in each direction is independent.

+This way common identifiers and commands are compressed very efficiently with low CPU load and much more often commands fit into single data channel packet, which means much lower latency.

 #### DHT
 DHT is based on [WebTorrent DHT](https://github.com/nazar-pc/webtorrent-dht), which is in turn based on BitTorrent DHT, make yourself familiar with BitTorrent DHT and WebTorrent DHT first as this document will not cover them.